danhper/net-portal/README.md

 Once all the dependencies are installed, run

-    python2 scripts/parse_subjects.py

-to generate the initial database content (it may take a while) and run

     python2 scripts/generate_keys.py OUTPUT_DIR

 to generate RSA keys to use in the program.
 OUTPUT_DIR can be any directory (existing or not) name where you have write access.

-Check the database settings in `src/django_app/net_portal/settings.py` and sync the database (it may take a while) by running
+Then, check the database settings in `src/django_app/net_portal/settings.py` and run

-    python2 src/django_app/manage.py syncdb
+    python2 scripts/reset_all.py

+This will generate the initial data from the gzipped HTML, synchronize the database and add the initial data to the database.
+The process may take a long time (between 3 and 10 minutes depending on your machine) so be patient.
+You can safely answer 'no' when you will be asked if you want to create an admin user.

-You should then be able to run the application normally by running
+Once this is done, you should then be able to run the Django application normally by running

     python2 src/django_app/manage.py runserver PORT